KnowSheet/3party/README.md

 # 3party

 Third-party modules.
+The C++ ones are kept header-only and dependency-free whenever possible.

 Currently contains:

-* Cereal.
+* Cereal (modified to be header-only).
-* Google Test.
+* Google Test (modified to be header-only).